dolphindb/Tutorials_EN/data_ETL.md

 - Columnar storage

-For example, table "snapshot" contains hundreds of columns, but only a few of them are needed for an aggregate query.
-DolphinDB's OLAP storage engine adopts columnar storage, enabling users to access only the required columns, which greatly reduces the disk I/O.
+For example, a table contains hundreds of columns, but only a few of them are needed for an aggregate query.
+DolphinDB databases adopt columnar storage, enabling users to access only the required columns, which greatly reduces the disk I/O.

 - Indexing